Accredited Nature-Connecting Sensory Degree Courses On Line: Natural Career Education

 Society applauds and economically rewards us for giving correct

-wrong with this answer; something is missing.
-Because, somehow,
+with this answer; something is missing.
+Because, somehow, even a dog

 Our sense of reason recognizes

-dog, or the mean mutt down the street.
-Five legs only works in
+or the mean mutt down the street.
+Five legs only works in theory.
+When

-theory.
-When we experience a real dog, or a wolf, or a centipede,
+we experience a real dog, or a wolf, or a centipede, or any other

 No matter how conceptually